 And since the nurse thought it was 1995 and HAND WROTE the answer to every question, we then proceeded to go through EVERY single question.
 Again.

 As I left my doctor’s appointment and drove the 30 minutes home, I started thinking that maybe pregnancy brain isn’t a myth.
 Maybe something does happen.
 But I decided that two little events don’t mean anything.
 And as I pulled into my driveway and reach for the doctor’s folder that she gave me, I realize it’s not there.
 I had left it at the doctor’s office.
-Touché, pregnancy brain, touché. —Erika
+Touché, pregnancy brain, touché. —Kate

 See?
 It’s real.
 Reminds me of the time I took a shower and forgot to wash my body.
 How has pregnancy brain affected you? —Erin